Code-Institute-Submissions/EAmbrozas-brass-monkey-barbers/README.md

 <ul>
     <li><a href="https://github.com/">GitHub</a>
         <ul>
-            <li>GitHub is used to store the projects code after being pushed from Git.</li>
+            <li>GitHub was used to store the projects code after being pushed from Git.</li>
         </ul>
     </li>
 </ul>